 Living Room Paint Ideas

-Are you aiming to wow with a vivid pop of color or tone it down with a neutral shade?
-These 50 living room paint ideas should inspire you to transform your living room space into a home retreat.
-These tips can be applied to painting a drawing room, living room, or even a bathroom.
+Are you aiming to wow guests with a vivid pop of color or tone it down with a soothing neutral?
+These 50 ideas will inspire you to turn your living space into a true home retreat.

 1. Playing Up Natural Elements

-When you have large windows like these, you can opt for exposed brick accent walls and choose matching neutrals across the room.
-Tones of yellow, brown, beige, and cream are all welcome here.
+If you have exposed brick accent walls, choose matching neutrals for the remaining surfaces.
+Tones of yellow, soft brown, beige, and cream keep the room grounded and cohesive.

 2. Go Bold with Lime

-You can go with lime when you want to brighten up the space and make it more playful.
-Benjamin Moore’s Exotic Lime seems to be up to the task.
+Go with lime when you want to brighten up the space and inject a playful energy.
+It works best in modern spaces with clean lines.
+Benjamin Moore’s Exotic Lime is up to the task.

 3. Keep It Neutral and Add Color with Accessories